mitranim/js/doc/coll/_ClsColl.md

-Version of {{link coll Coll}} where values must belong to a specific class, determined by its getter `cls`.
+Variant of {{link coll Coll}} where values must belong to a specific class, determined by its getter `cls`.
 The default element class is `Object`.
 Override it when subclassing `ClsColl`.
 Elements added with `.push` are idempotently instantiated.

 ```js
 class Person {